TylerBeach/TylerBeach/README.md

 - 😎 I am currently working on a schedule builder for the University of Alberta!

 - 💾 I am currently building a server running on Ubuntu!
-Currently it hosts my minecraft server and eventually will host my websites and api's!
+Currently it hosts my minecraft server and some discord bots and eventually will host my websites and api's!

 - 🐸 I just finished an educational software for medical topics called MediMinutes!
 Check it out [Here!](https://medi-minutes.vercel.app/)